-We also use Viscose which is made from Bamboo pulp so is a natural fibre that is both breathable and biodegradable.
-The Process of producing viscose does involve chemicals so we ensure that our dyeing and fabric manufacturing units install a water treatment plant, so that the processing water is treated before being released back into the environment.
+Viscose - Viscose is made from sustainable wood pulp so is a natural fibre that is both breathable and biodegradable.
+The process of producing viscose does involve chemicals and we ensure that our dyeing units and fabric manufacturing units have a water treatment plant, so that the processing water is treated before being released back into the environment.

 Our Dyes - We do not use Formaldehyde, Azo, Phthalates, Alkylphenols or PVC in any form – which are harmful chemicals commonly used in the fast fashion industry.

 We also use fully biodegradable packing – your order will arrive to you in a Nomads brown paper package, made from FSC sustainable sources, and the individual garment packaging is made from cornstarch.
 These bags provide the same strength and durability as the widely used polyethylene (plastic) version, however they are fully biodegradable – just place in your compost bin, or regular household bin.

 A GOTS label in a garment means that you can be sure that it has reached the GOTS specifications of social and environmental compliances that cover the processing, manufacturing, packaging, labelling, trading and distribution of textiles.